Daniel-KM/Omeka-S-module-ExtractOcr/README.md

 - Take care to rename the folder "ExtractOcr".
 - Install it from the admin → Modules → Extract Ocr -> install
-- Extract OCR automaticaly allows the upload of XML files.
+- Extract OCR automatically allows the upload of XML files.

 Using the Extract OCR module